Generic Name: antihemophilic factor (recombinant) (AN-tye-HEE-moe-FIL-ik FAK-tor)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Cough; diarrhea; headache; joint pain; sore throat; stuffy or runny nose; vomiting.
+Cough; diarrhea; headache; joint pain; nose or throat irritation; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue; unusual hoarseness); burning numbness, or tingling; chest pain; dizziness; fainting; fever or chills; hot flashes; light-headedness; nausea; pain, swelling, or redness at the injection site; severe headache; shortness of breath; swelling of the legs; unusual bruising.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue; unusual hoarseness); burning, numbness, or tingling; dizziness or light-headedness; fainting; flushing; nausea; shortness of breath.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.